lowply/coffee/README.md

 [Facebook](https://www.facebook.com/bartramtokyo/) /
 Twitter

 One of the coolest bar in Tokyo, [Tram](https://tabelog.com/tokyo/A1303/A130302/13004830/) becomes a coffee shop in the daytime.
 The master of this shop studied coffee at [Daibo Coffee](https://tabelog.com/tokyo/A1306/A130602/13001233/), which was very famous coffee shop but sadly closed in 2013.
-Haven't been there, so no rating.

 ## FARO COFFEE & CATERING - Hongo :beginner:
 Website /